 The Company complies with the accounting and disclosure requirements of FASB ASC 260, Earnings Per Share.
 Basic earnings per common share ("EPS") calculations are determined by dividing net income by the weighted average number of shares of common stock outstanding during the year.
-Diluted earnings per common share calculations are determined by dividing net income by the weighted average number of common shares and dilutive common share equivalents outstanding.
+Diluted earnings per common share calculations are determined by dividing net income by the weighted average number of common share equivalents outstanding.